 And those questionnaires?
 I would glance at them, but they never actually helped me to get to know my students or put personalities and faces to names.

 Now, I start new semesters with a classroom scavenger hunt.
-I place policies and expectations around the room.
-Students label a blank classroom map and find the answers to classroom policy questions.
+Before class, I place policies and expectations around the room.
+Students then label a blank classroom map and find the answers to classroom policy questions.

 On the second day, we do Back to School Stations.
 Students still learn about me, the classroom, share information with me, set up their folders, etc.